 2016.
 “The Logic and Consequences of State Strategies Toward Violent Non-State Actors.”
 In The Jackals of Westphalia?
 Non-State Challenges in a Re-Ordered World, eds.
 Stefano Ruzzo, Charles C. Geisler and Anja P. Jakobi.
 New York: Routledge.

 2013.
 “Reintegration of Ex-Combatants” In Encyclopedia of Transitional Justice, eds.
 Lavinia Stan and Nadya Nedelsky.
+1st Edition.
 New York: Cambridge University Press.
 Volume 1. pp. 79-84.

 2010.
 “Anger, Violence, and Political Science” (with Roger Petersen) in International Handbook of Anger: Constituent and Concomitant Biological, Psychological, and Social Processes, eds.
 M. Potegal, G. Stemmler, and C. Spielberger.
 New York: Springer.

 2010.
 “Revenge or Reconciliation: Theory and Method of Emotions in the Context of Colombia’s Peace Process.” (with Roger Petersen).
-In the Forum for International Justice and Conflict: Law in Peace Negotiations, eds.
-M. Bergsmo and P. Kalmanovitz.
-Oslo: Torkel Opsahl Academic EPublisher.
-2nd Edition.
-Re-published in Spanish by the Colombian Vice Presidency and Universidad del Rosario Press.
+In Morten Bergsmo and Pablo Kalmanovitz, eds., Law in Peace Negotiations, 2nd ed.
+Oslo, Norway: Forum for International Criminal and Humanitarian Law, Peace Research Institute Oslo.

 2017.
 “7,000 FARC Rebels are Demobilizing in Colombia.
 But Where do They Go Next?”
 Monkey Cage, The Washington Post, April 21.